-Although, most likely, neither Newton nor Aristotle thought much about how colors impact consumers’ purchasing decisions or what consequences they could have on brand recognition, the two set the stage for the further development of color theory and the ways in which it affects human psychology and behavior.
+Although, most likely, neither Newton nor Aristotle thought much about how colors impact consumers’ purchasing decisions or what consequences they could have on brand recognition, the two set the stage for the further development of color theory and how it affects human psychology and behavior.

 Who would have ever imagined that colors had anything to do with psychology?!
 Yet, scientists have analyzed the relationship linking the two and found some striking facts!

-The findings have shown that 90% of our decisions are made completely based on colors!
+The findings showed that 90% of our decisions are made completely based on colors!
 Which proves the influence colors have on human behavior.

-Color psychology explores how various colors affect people’s thoughts and actions.
+Color psychology explores how various colors affect people’s thoughts, actions, and behaviour.

-The effective use of colors in marketing is estimated to improve brand recognition by up to 80%.
+The effective use of colors in marketing can improve brand recognition by up to 80%.

 This research plays an important role when developing marketing strategies, starting a new company, or deciding to rebrand!